 To query data in Airtable and import it into a spreadsheet, they use a dedicated software.
-For example, Coupler.io lets you automatically import data from Airtable and other sources into Google Sheets on a schedule.
+For example, Coupler.io lets you automatically import data from Airtable to Google Sheets on a schedule.
 You can variate data sources (Pipedrive, Shopify, etc.) and data destinations (Google Sheets, Excel, BigQuery) to meet your project requirements.

 Such a combination of apps can work well for quite a long time.
 But, eventually, you’ll come to the point where a database is inevitable.

 Episode #2 – Time to switch from spreadsheet to database